levsero/test_embed/doc/api_new.md

 #### get chat:departments:department

 Return an object containing information about the specified department, including its ID, name and status.
-Return undefined if the department is not found or not enabled.
+Otherwise return `undefined` if the department is not found or not enabled.

 ```JavaScript
   zE('webWidget:get', 'chat:departments:department', department<int|string>);